shadygm/ROSplat/README.md

 **Important:** Ensure the host machine's CUDA version matches the version specified in the Dockerfile.
 If you are using a CUDA version other than 12.6, update the Dockerfile accordingly.

-> **Note:** If you require CUDA-based rendering, you must install the `gsplat` library manually within the container after it is launched.

 Additionally, ensure you specify your GPU architecture under the `TORCH_CUDA_ARCH_LIST` variable in the Dockerfile.
 This is necessary for proper compilation of CUDA-based libraries.
 For example, if your GPU architecture is `8.6`, update the Dockerfile as follows:

     ENV TORCH_CUDA_ARCH_LIST="8.6"